alexander-kuzmin-us/project4/README.md

-I'll create a comprehensive, SEO-friendly README.md file for your social network project:

 # Threads-like Social Network

 A responsive, Django-based social networking application with features similar to Threads/Twitter.
 This web application allows users to create accounts, make posts, follow other users, and engage with content through likes and comments.